tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/集群扩缩容_intl_en.md

 [](id:AddPod)

-### Scaling out via virtual node
+### Scaling out via supernode

-Virtual node is a kind of scheduling capability.
-It supports scheduling the Pods in a standard Kubernetes cluster to a virtual node that does not occupy the cluster server resource to implement dynamic scaling out when resources are insufficient.
-For more information, see [Virtual Node Overview](https://intl.cloud.tencent.com/document/product/457/39759).
+Supernode is a kind of scheduling capability.
+It supports scheduling the Pods in a standard Kubernetes cluster to a supernode that does not occupy the cluster server resource to implement dynamic scaling out when resources are insufficient.
+For more information, see [supernode Overview](https://intl.cloud.tencent.com/document/product/457/39759).

 ## FAQs